-Create new SKUs for items to be sold at a discount
+Create new SKUs for items selling at a discount

-A product returned in a damaged box can be sold at an open box discount.
+You can resell a product returned in a damaged box with an open-box discount.
 You can sell an item with a small nick or discoloration as a factory second.
-If you have multiple open box returns of the same item, you might want to open a new SKU and offer it as a sale item on your website.
+If you have multiple open-box returns of the same item, you might want to open a new SKU and offer it as a sale item on your website.
 Otherwise, you might want to consider selling your damaged returns on eBay or another eCommerce site.

-The number of returns you need before you want to add a SKU to your website will depend on your returns processing center.
-If you only have a dozen or two of the same open box item, it can be hard to track exactly how many you have in stock.
+The number of returns you need to receive before adding a new SKU to your website will depend on your returns processing center.
+If you only have a dozen or two of the same open-box item, it can be hard to track exactly how many you have in stock.
 Red Stag Fulfillment has extremely accurate inventory tracking.
-This allows us to communicate the exact number of a SKU left in stock, so you don’t make sales you can’t fulfill.
+This allows us to communicate the exact number of an SKU left in stock, so you don’t make sales you can’t fulfill.

 It’s important not to give up on your returned items.
 Selling discounted items probably won’t undercut your sales of new products.
 Plus, an open-box discount can be a good way to earn new loyal customers.
 Someone who admires your products but hesitates at the price point can get a chance to try them by buying at a steep discount.
 Once that buyer experiences the quality of your merchandise, they may be willing to pay full price in the future.

 3PL returns process examples

 The returns process looks different for each business and each product.
 At Red Stag Fulfillment, we have many partners who sell heavy and bulky products, so we ship a lot of them.
 These often have lower return rates, but they are more likely to come back with damaged packaging.
-That means we have to be creative about returns processing.
+That means we must be creative about returns processing.